menu

 Sunset Park South is a densely urban neighborhood (based on population density) located in Brooklyn, New York.

 Sunset Park South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Sunset Park South neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 2000 and the present.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics